emelynataly77/emelynataly77.github.io/index.md

 - LinkedIn: [linkedin.com/in/YOUR-LINKEDIN](https://linkedin.com/in/YOUR-LINKEDIN)

-Feel free to explore my projects, code, and datasets — and don’t hesitate to reach out if you have questions or want to connect!
+Feel free to explore my projects, code.
+Don't hesitate to reach out if you have questions or want to connect!